Ongoing Research Updated: February 28, 2008 Home Up

 DA5 City of Blackmoor.
 See below, Mystara vaporware.
 This research item is closed, but will remain here for trivia purposes.

-• Domesday Book A magazine / newsletter published by the Castle & Crusade Society (Gary Gygax's old gaming group) back in the late 60's / early 70's.
+• Domesday Book.
+A magazine / newsletter published by the Castle & Crusade Society (Gary Gygax's old gaming group) back in the early 1970's.
 Click the link for a full page on what we've found so far.

 Mystara vaporware.
 Quite a few new Mystara products were on the drawing board when TSR decided to cancel the entire campaign in late 1992.
 Visit this page for a full list.
 This research item is closed, but will remain here for trivia purposes.

 • Original Dungeons & Dragons Manuscript.
 This is the second draft of the rules notes described below, and was directly formed into the Original D&D Set.
 According to Gygax, this manuscript numbered 150 pages, and was distributed to roughly thirty playtesters in the Lake Geneva area, circa 1972.
-A copy of this manuscript sold at the 1995 GenCon, but it was gone before I got a chance to look at it.
+An alleged copy of this manuscript sold at the 1995 GenCon, but it was gone before I got a chance to look at it.
+There's a discussion in our Forum on the discovery of a possible candidate for this manuscript, "Beyond This Point Be Dragons", but a conclusion has not been definitively reached.

 • Original Dungeons & Dragons Rule Notes.
 This is a 50-page manuscript detailing a "Supplement to Chainmail", by Gary Gygax, circa 1972.
-Roughly twelve of these manuscripts were passed around to Lake Geneva-area wargamers for critique.
+Roughly twelve of these manuscripts were passed around Gygax's wargaming circle (nationwide) for critique.
 The feedback from that critique, as well as subsequent gaming sessions, led Gygax to develop the Original D&D Manuscript noted above.

 Wasp Nest: City State of Stoink.
 A module by Gary Gygax that was apparently on the verge of publication when Gygax had his falling-out with TSR management, and the project was yanked.
 The module was never published in any form.
 This research item is closed, but will remain here for trivia purposes.

-WG7 Shadowlords.
+WG7 Shadowlands.
 From the Summer 1986 Mail Order Hobby Shop catalog: "A high-level module set in the World of Greyhawk.
 Journey to the perilous Plane of Shadow to rescue Princess Esterilla and confront the master of the plane... where you find yourself an unexpected guest at a wedding where the guests include a lizardman, a catlord, and a mistress of illusion!".
-Assigned TSR stock # 9184.
+Assigned TSR stock #9184.
 Gary Gygax and Skip Williams were collaborating on the project, but it was shelved due to Gygax's lawsuit with TSR.
 Gygax has since stated that while Wizards of the Coast has given permission to have the module published, the fact that it will be produced "on spec" (no contract nor advance payment), makes it unlikely that he or Skip will be undertaking the project anytime soon.
 The original mention of it is in Dragon Magazine #37, page 10, where it's called "Shadowland".
-We'd be interested in getting a scan of the pre-production mockup cover for this module, which apparently appeared in one or more of the 1986 - 1987 TSR product catalogs.
+The mock-up cover scan of this module, featuring the cover artwork from Dragon #58, is here.
+Thanks to Christian R. for the scan.
 This research item is closed, but will remain here for trivia purposes.

 WGRX Ivid the Undying.
 Never released to the public, this module was supposedly on the cusp of publication when the project was yanked.
 A TSR Stock number (#9399) was assigned, but later re-assigned to WGR5 Iuz the Evil.
 The text of Ivid the Undying was released by Wizards of the Coast and is freely distributable (and an extensively re-worked and re-formatted version is available for download in our Library section).
 A supposed cover scan of the module even surfaced (it can be viewed here).
 The painting is by Mark Nelson, though Nelson has stated that the image was used as interior artwork in an issue of Dragon magazine, and was not used as a module cover.
 The scan is a clever forgery.
 Mike Kline, the CEO of Gamer's Realm, recently informed us that the he has written testimony from the "compiler" of the cover describing how he made it.
 Erik Mona, editor of Dungeon magazine, states that the true planned cover of Ivid the Undying was actually painted by Jeff Easley, and appears as the cover of "Blood Enemies of Cerelia," a late-era Birthright product.
 In fact, in a Jeff Easley trading card set released by FPG in the mid/late 1990s, the "Blood Enemies" cover art is actually called "Ivid the Undying."
 The artwork has been used as a mock cover on the module version available for download in the Library section.
 This research item is closed, but will remain here for trivia purposes.